Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 \end{lemma}

 \begin{proof} We use induction on the number of vertices having at least two children.
-Let $i$ be the number of vertices of $\in T_u$ with at least two children. \begin{description} \item[Base Case (i=0):] In that case, $T_u$ is just a path and by Observation~\ref{obs:path}, Algorithm~\ref{algo:1_quadrant} assigns to every vertex the same angle-range.
-From this observation, for any vertex $v \in T_u$, it holds that $a_2(v)-a_1(v)=a_2(u)-a_1(u)=\phi_u$, therefore by Lemma~\ref{lemma:distance} we have that each edge expands our grid at most by:
+Let $i$ be the number of vertices of $\in T_u$ with at least two children. \begin{description} \item[Base Case (i=0):] In this case, $T_u$ is just a path and, by \Cref{obs:path}, \Cref{algo:1_quadrant} assigns to every vertex the same angle-range.
+From this observation, for any vertex $v \in T_u$, it holds that $a_2(v)-a_1(v)=a_2(u)-a_1(u)=\phi_u$ and, therefore, by \Cref{lemma:distance} we have that each edge expands our grid at most by:

 Since the tree has $|T_u|$ vertices, we expand the grid $|T_u|-1$ times, therefore the side-length of the grid required for the drawing of tree $T_u$ is:

 The base case is now settled.

 \item[Induction Step:] We assume that for any rooted subtree which contains at most $i$ vertices with at least two children each, the statement holds.
 We prove that for any subtree rooted at vertex $u$ with $i+1$ vertices in $T_u$ having at least two children each, the statement also holds.